 STEVE INSKEEP, HOST:

-JUAN FORERO, BYLINE: Well, the opposition is saying and that there were several hundred irregularities across the country on election day.
+JUAN FORERO, BYLINE: Well, the opposition is saying that there were several hundred irregularities across the country on election day.
 And they're saying that their own count had showed that they had squeaked a victory.
-So they're saying let's count the ballots.
-The machines here are automated for the election.
-But they produce a paper ballot, so you could feasibly to do a recount.
+So they're saying, let's count the ballots.
+The machines here are automated for the election, but they produce a paper ballot.
+So you could, feasibly, do a recount.

 INSKEEP: So the opposition wants that.
 And I know there is one election official, at least, who has said he would like to recount 100 percent of the ballots.
 Is there any chance that could actually happen?